mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 os.environ['SM_OUTPUT_DATA_DIR']='s3://mlopsimageclassification/output/'
 ```

-Here we can see how we can access the enviroment variables passed to the HypeparameterTuner in hpo.py script
+Here we can see how we can access the enviroment variables in hpo.py script

 ```
 if __name__=='__main__':